niklaushirt/aiops-install_3.1/tools/9_servicenow/snow-Integrate.md

 **Important:** To complete this task, you must be assigned the admin role in ServiceNow, otherwise you cannot configure Search contexts.

 1. Log in to your ServiceNow developer instance.
-2. In the filter field, search for Search contexts as shown below:
+2. In the filter field, search for `Search contexts` as shown below:

     ![configuration](./images/search-context.png)

-3. Click Incident Deflection to open the Incident Deflection record.
+3. Click `Incident Deflection` to open the Incident Deflection record.
-4. Click the Additional Resource Configurations tab, then click Edit as shown below.
+4. Click the `Additional Resource Configurations` tab, then click `Edit` as shown below.

     **Note:** You may see a this message: "This record is in the Global application, but IBM Watson AIOps is the current application.
 To edit this record click here".
 Click on here to go to the Global application and switch to the Global application.

+    **Note:** If you don't see the `Edit` button, go to `Settings` (cog in the top right corner), select `Developer` and under `Applications` select `Global` from the drop-down.

     ![configuration](./images/additional-resources.png)

-5. Select Watson AIOps Similar Incidents from the Collection column and add it to the Additional Resource Configurations List, then click Save.
+5. Select `Watson AIOps Similar Incidents` from the Collection column and add it to the Additional Resource Configurations List, then click Save.

     ![config-list](./images/config-list.png)